d3b4g/leonids/_posts/chainsaw.md

 }
 ```

-+ Smart contracts is written in Solidity.
-It is a contract-oriented, high-level language for implementing smart contracts.
++ Smart contracts is written in Solidity, which is a contract-oriented, high-level language for implementing smart contracts.
 + A getDomain function and setDomain which accepts a string_value.
 + The getDomain function  retrieves the current value of the domain string
 + setDomain set a value for the domain string

+##### Initial Foothold:

+After some enumeration and reading about etherum blockchain i was able to determine the service running in 9810/tcp was running.
+Ganache CLI was runnng in that port.

+> Ganache CLI, part of the Truffle suite of Ethereum development tools, is the command line version of Ganache, your personal blockchain for Ethereum development.

+Ganache CLI uses ethereumjs to simulate full client behavior and make developing Ethereum applications faster, easier, and safer.
+It also includes all popular RPC functions and features (like events) and can be run deterministically to make development a breez.

+To interact with the Ethereum blockchain, i will be using python library w3.py